enzdor/ss-py/README.md

 ## TODO

 - add script to create all graphs with matplotlib
-- export per season means with predict.py
+- export per season means for each pitch type with predict.py